snowkittykira/picobloc/readme.md

 very much work in progress!

-entities are just integer ids, components are sorted into archetypes based on their components, component fields are in struct-of-arrays-style in picotron userdata for fast processing.
+entities are just integer ids, their data sorted into archetypes based on their components. component fields are in struct-of-arrays-style in picotron userdata for fast processing.

 it can also be used without picotron, in which case it stores component fields in lua tables (still 0-based).